LAAC-LSCP/ChildProject/docs/TUTORIAL_VANDAM.md

 These rules will version all the files under `scripts/` and `metadata/`, as well as the text files inside of `recordings/converted/`.
 By default, the other files will be put in the annex.

 The changes can now be saved.
-This can be done with `datalad save`. `datalad save` is equivalent to a combination of `git add` and `git commit` in one go.
+This can be done with [datalad save](http://docs.datalad.org/en/stable/generated/man/datalad-save.html). `datalad save` is equivalent to a combination of `git add` and `git commit` in one go.
 It decides, based on the rules in `.gitattributes`, whether to store files with git or git-annex.

 ```
 datalad save . -m "first commit"